This is not a holiday. This is a summons.

 "We do not fight for Burkina Faso alone.
 We fight for Africa.
 We fight for Black humanity, for the dignity of Africa, and for the wellbeing of our people.
 Africa is at war — and the diaspora must choose which side of history to stand on."— Captain Ibrahim Traoré, President of Burkina Faso

 Complete the form below to register your interest and begin the booking process.
 A member of the team will contact you within 48 hours with payment details and next steps.
+Places are limited.
 Deposit of £689 required by 11 November 2026 to secure your place.